Blocked nasal passages, inflammation, or mucus thickness often prevent effective nose blowing.

 Why Can’t I Blow My Nose When I Have Thickened Mucus?

 Thickened mucus becomes sticky and difficult to expel.
-When dehydrated or sick, mucus dries out or thickens, blocking nasal passages and preventing effective nose blowing.
-This consistency makes it hard for air pressure to push the mucus out.
+When dehydrated, sick, or exposed to very dry air, mucus may thicken and cling to the nasal lining, making it harder for gentle air pressure to push it out.

 Why Can’t I Blow My Nose During Nasal Inflammation?